JarodKoenigsfeld/CSC-422-Pet-Database-Project/README.md

 The program will automatically save and load from a file in src called saveData.txt.
 It will create that file if it doesn't see it.
 Make sure the program has permission to read and write to files, or this will not work!

+This database holds a maximum of five pets.

 Type 1 to view all pets in the database.